stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ADC ($04), Y ; The opcode is $71.
 ```

 The assembler will follow the opcode by the operand, if there is one.
-The operand is one or two bytes in size, so every machine instruction is either one, two, or three bytes in size.
+The operand is one or two bytes in size so every machine instruction is either one, two, or three bytes in size.

-The 6503 is little endian, so any addresses in the program get encoded LSB first and MSB second.
-For example, if an operation has the operand of the address `$1234`, `$12` being the MSB and `$34` being the LSB, the assembler will encode that address in the machine code as `$3412`.
+The 6503 is little endian so any addresses in the program get encoded LSB first and MSB second.
+For example, if an operation has the operand of the address `$1234`, `$12` being the MSB and `$34` being the LSB, then the assembler will encode that address in the machine code as `$3412`.

 ### Labels